spinnaker/spinnaker.github.io/reference/managed-delivery/getting-started.md

 {% include toc %}

-You'll be interacting with Spinnaker's Managed Delivery using `curl` and the Spinnaker API for now.
+UI and version control support for Managed Delivery are currently limited, so you'll be interacting with Managed Delivery using `curl` and the Spinnaker API for most operations.

 Spinnaker accepts resource definitions in `yaml` and in `json`.